TheCJGCJG/PHP-Utilities/README.md

 Usage Instructions
 =============

-Below is a a list of usage guides to assist you with gettting to learn the API of PHP Utilities
+Below is a a list of usage guides to assist you with getting to learn the API of PHP Utilities

 Requiring the main.class file